hivdb/chiro-cms/resources/covid-review.md

 Joyner et. al. reported the results of a safety review of the first 5,000 patients receiving convalescent plasma in the U.S. between April 3 and May 11 under the FDA Expanded Access Program[^10.1101/2020.05.12.20099879].
 81% were classified as having severe or life-threatening diseases and 19% were judged to be at high risk of progressing to severe or life-threatening disease.
 66% were in the ICU.
 36 (0.72%) had a serious adverse event in the first four hours after transfusion including 25 events considered related to transfusion, including death in 4, transfusion-associated lung injury in 11, circulatory overload in 7, and allergic reaction in 3.
 Overall, the seven day mortality was 14.9%[^10.1101/2020.05.12.20099879].

-There are now at least five additional published observational studies of convalescent plasma in 50 generally severely ill SARS-CoV-2 patients, including 31 who were receiving mechanical ventilation[^10.1073/pnas.2004168117][^10.1001/jama.2020.4783][^10.1016/j.chest.2020.03.039][^10.1101/2020.05.08.20095471][^10.1093/infdis/jiaa228].
+Liu et. al. reported that among 39 hospitalized patients receiving convaleThere are now at least five additional published observational studies of convalescent plasma in 50 generally severely ill SARS-CoV-2 patients, including 31 who were receiving mechanical ventilation[^10.1073/pnas.2004168117][^10.1001/jama.2020.4783][^10.1016/j.chest.2020.03.039][^10.1101/2020.05.08.20095471][^10.1093/infdis/jiaa228].
 All patients received between 200 to 600 ml plasma, and in three studies of 19 patients the donors were generally documented to have neutralizing antibody titers >1:640[^10.1073/pnas.2004168117][^10.1001/jama.2020.4783][^10.1016/j.chest.2020.03.039].
 Each of the 19 patients in these initial reports survived and appeared to experience clinical improvement within three days.
 However, five of six mechanically ventilated patients in another study died[^10.1093/infdis/jiaa228].
 In the fifth and largest study, of 25 patients in Houston, the overall response to therapy also appeared to be favorable in that only one patient died despite 12 being mechanically ventilated[^10.1101/2020.05.08.20095471].

 As of May 7, 2020, there are 46 ongoing (n=18) or planned (n=28) clinical trials containing at least one arm in which recipients will receive convalescent plasma.
 There are also two planned studies of convalescent immunoglobulin and one of pooled immunoglobulin from healthy donors.
 One ongoing study is randomizing patients to convalescent plasma or to standard donor plasma and another planned study aims to randomize high-risk exposed persons to convalescent plasma or placebo.
 The remaining studies are not placebo controlled.
 Convalescent plasma and potentially other forms of immunoglobulin therapy will likely remain a treatment option particularly in patients with severe disease.